 - You agree to abide by the terms and conditions of the scheme.

-If you're interested in joining the scheme, please contact us using the details on this page.
+If you're interested in joining the scheme, please get in touch using the contact details on this page.

 The following retailers are members of the Good Guy scheme.

 The Good Guy Scheme has been operating in Rochdale since 2004.
-Last year, 10 out of 20 local traders registered to sell fireworks agreed to abide by the conditions of the scheme.
+In 2018, 11 out of 20 local traders registered to sell fireworks agreed to abide by the conditions of the scheme.
 The conditions are:

 - Store fireworks in a secure area in accordance with fire safety regulations.